 - Fees.
 Look for an interest-only mortgage with low upfront and ongoing fees.

 - Interest rates.
 Interest rates are slightly more important when comparing interest-only home loans, as there’s no principal repayment.
-The full amount of your monthly payment will be based on the interest rate you’re paying.
+The full amount of your monthly payment is based on the interest rate you’re paying.

-Though they’re a solid option for many borrowers, interest-only loans are not without their risks and potential pitfalls.
-Do your diligence by comparing mortgages to find the one that’s right for you.
+Though they could be a solid choice for many borrowers, interest-only loans are not without their risks and potential pitfalls.
+Save yourself from paying too much by comparing mortgages to find the one that’s right for you.

 Read more on this topic